Running a marathon is one of the most satisfying accomplishments.

 Whether you’re an elite or amateur, carbohydrate is the predominant fuel source you use during running.
 As our our bodies can store only a limited amount of carbohydrates, topping up those fuel storages before the race will help you avoid the onset of fatigue.

-10 MARATHON tips for BEFORE, DURING AND RIGHT AFTER THE race
+10 last-minute marathon tips for BEFORE, DURING, AND RIGHT AFTER THE race

-With all this in mind, here are some top tips for the 24 hours before, during and after your race.
+With all this in mind, here are some last-minute marathon tips for the 24 hours before, during, and after your race.
 These will go a long way to ensure you have an awesome marathon.

 To start, the golden rule is: Don’t try anything new on race day!
 Stick to meals you like and are used to, use the same clothing, socks, shoes and music playlist you’ve used in training.
 Don’t worry about what anyone else is doing, be confident in your own preparation, knowing what works well for you and stick to that.